flowlo/01-twitter-example/README.md

-# Twitter Example
+# Winston Markov

-A Twitter bot example in Clojure
+A Twitter bot that constructs tweets based on 1984.

 ## Usage